jdrews/keepalived-notes/README.md

 ```

 ### Determine IPs
 Determine what your servers IPs are and what the floating IPs are and which one is master/primary.
-For this setup
+For this setup:

 - Server A: 192.168.1.46 (master/primary)
 - Server B: 192.168.1.47 (backup)